aveith/aveith.github.io/_pages/about.md

 * **SBAC-PAD 2018**.

 # Recent News
+* April 20, 2023: I was invited to join the TPC of NetAISys '23.
+* April 4, 2023: I was invited to join the TPC of ACSOS 2023.
 * February 10, 2023: I was invited to give a talk at UCLouvain - title: "Computation and Storage Systems for the Edge".
 * December 17, 2022: I was invited to join the TPC of SMARTCOMP 2023.
 * December 17, 2022: I was invited to join the TPC of ICFEC 2023.